Bramshaw: Possession

+Government

 Bramshaw was partly in Wiltshire and partly in Hampshire until the "County of Southampton Act 1894" placed it all into Hampshire.
 The county boundary ran through the churchyard, and through the church, which had its nave in Wiltshire and its chancel in Hampshire.
 There were separate parish councils, one for Bramshaw (Hampshire) and one for Bramshaw (Wiltshire), which survived as Bramshaw (West) and Bramshaw (East) until 1932 when they were unified.